 So when I felt that the things I was listening weren't really adding value.
 I experimented by replacing it with instrumental music - lofi music (something that is in trend right now).
 Interestingly, it had a similar impact.
 The music was playing in the background, just like the podcasts, while my brain was on its own trajectory of thoughts, minus the voice of authority.
 Maybe we are undermining the power and influence of an audio.

 When a long format of video and audio content started to come in trend, there was a growing consensus that we were looking for more deeper and meaningful conversations.
 Instead, we now have boisterous loud virtual parties thrown by millionaires and billionaires and everyone's invited :).
-No one is left behind in these crazy rituals.

 Since the beginning of the human race there have only been two rituals.
 One where a small crowd gathered around a campfire to listen to a great story.
 Next where a mass people gathered to chant together in unison while the leader of the tribe made the offering to the higher power.
 Where will this podcasting lead us?
 Your guess is as good as mine.